Chhatrapati Shivaji Maharaj Terminus (CSMT): A Complete Travel Guide

 Chhatrapati Shivaji Maharaj Terminus – Location, FAQs & Nearby Accommodation

 Chhatrapati Shivaji Maharaj Terminus, commonly known as CSMT, is a historic railway station located in Mumbai’s Fort area.
-Originally built in 1887 as Victoria Terminus.
-It showcases stunning Victorian Gothic Revival architecture and was designated a UNESCO World Heritage Site in 2004
+Originally built in 1887 as Victoria Terminus, it showcases stunning Victorian Gothic Revival architecture and was designated a UNESCO World Heritage Site in 2004.

 The station handles over 3 million passengers daily across 18 platforms, serving both suburban local trains and long-distance express routes.
 Platforms 1–7 are mainly for local trains, while 8–18 cater to outstation services.
 It also serves as the headquarters of Central Railway, making it a crucial hub in India’s railway network.
+CSMT provides various modern facilities such as ticket counters, waiting areas, food plazas, lifts, escalators, and paid rest spaces for short stays.
+It is also connected to Mumbai Metro Line 3 through an underground passage, improving connectivity.

 History of Chhatrapati Shivaji Maharaj Terminus

-CSMT was Opened on 3 October 1888, designed by British architect Frederick William Stevens in Victorian Gothic Revival style.
-It was blended with Indian motifs like chhatris and stone elephants.
-Notably, the 30-million-brick structure features a 60m ribbed dome and star-shaped platform layout serving 3M+ daily passengers.
+CSMT was opened on 3 October 1888 and designed by British architect Frederick William Stevens in Victorian Gothic Revival style blended with Indian motifs like chhatris and stone elephants.
+The 30-million-brick structure features a 60m ribbed dome and star-shaped platform layout serving more than 3 million daily passengers.

-1996: Renamed Chhatrapati Shivaji Terminus honoring Maratha warrior king Shivaji
+- 1996: Renamed Chhatrapati Shivaji Terminus honoring Maratha warrior king Shivaji.

-2017: Became Chhatrapati Shivaji Maharaj Terminus (CSMT code)
+- 2017: Became Chhatrapati Shivaji Maharaj Terminus (CSMT code).

-2004: UNESCO World Heritage Site status for architectural excellence
+- 2004: UNESCO World Heritage Site status for architectural excellence.

 Architecture of UNESCO World Heritage Site: CSMT

-Deep verandahs for Mumbai’s climate
+- Deep verandahs designed for Mumbai’s climate.

 26/11 Attack at CSMT

 During the 26 November 2008 Mumbai terror attacks, two Lashkar-e-Taiba gunmen—Ajmal Kasab and Ismail Khan—entered CSMT station at 9:21 PM, firing indiscriminately into crowds.
-Over 90 minutes, they killed 58 passengers and injured 104 others across platforms and concourses.Station announcer Vishnu Zende’s urgent warnings evacuated thousands, saving countless lives.
-Remarkably, CSMT Mumbairesumed operations within days, symbolizing Mumbai’s resilience—its Gothic facade scarred but standing defiant amid the tragedy that claimed 175 lives citywide
+Over 90 minutes, they killed 58 passengers and injured 104 others across platforms and concourses.

 Where is Chhatrapati Shivaji Maharaj Terminus located in Mumbai?